1wheel/minimal-svelte-vite/README.md

 ## TODO

-- `APP_DIR=../2025_04_fast_demo npm run dev` throws `Error: The following dependencies are imported but could not be resolved: d3` — iiuc, we're screwing too much with node's module resolution.
 - We're locked into d3v7.9.0 across all the demo pages; upgrading in the future could break old pages (but previously baked out pages will be fine).